Jasrags/ShadowMUD/docs/CHARACTER.md

 It contains 38 rounds of normal ammunition, and can hold 40 rounds.
 You have no training in Police Procedures, but you guess that a Colt M-23 is highly illegal.
 A Colt M-23 is in excellent condition.

+Inside a Yamaha Rapier

+You feel ready to take on the world in this thing.
+Around you is North Fifth and Gray Street Northeast Here on the northeast sector of Seattle, it appears as if the gods of architecture are in fierce competition, trying to create the largest, most ungodly eyesores imaginable.
+Traffic on the street level is thick at all hours, with commuters and wage slaves running all about at the intersection, stoplights changing per prompt of the GridGuide systems.
+An array of security cameras stand on top of the stoplight system, recording traffic violations and sending them to Lone Star Security's traffic department.
+Obvious exits:
+North - North Fifth Street
+East  - Gray Street Northeast
+South - North Fifth Street
+A Lone Star police officer stands here to keep the peace.